golemfactory/request-for-proposals/README.md

 ## Proposal Review Process

-For full details on the application process, please refer to the [ecosystem fund page](https://ecosystem.golem.network/).
-Below is an overview of the key steps involved:

-1. **Submit Your Application**: Select an open RFP that aligns with your expertise and interests.
-In your application, outline your approach to achieving the project objectives, including relevant information that demonstrates your capability to successfully complete the project.
+1. **Submit Your Application**: Review the open RFPs provided by Golem and select a project that aligns with your expertise and interests.
+In your application, outline your proposed approach to fulfilling the project objectives.
+Include relevant information that demonstrates your capability to successfully complete the project.

-2. **Review and Approval**: Each proposal is reviewed internally by the Golem Team to ensure it meets our guidelines and requirements.
-Once internally approved, the proposal will be shared publicly for community feedback to gauge its perceived value and gather additional insights.
+2. **Review and Approval**: The Golem Team, in collaboration with the community, will evaluate applications based on potential feasibility and alignment with Golem’s goals.

-3. **Milestones and Funding**: Approved projects will have clear milestones established in collaboration with the Golem Team.
-Funding will be disbursed incrementally upon the completion of each milestone, helping support progress while ensuring alignment with project objectives.
+3. **Milestones and Funding**: Once approved, clear project milestones will be established, tailored to the specific RFP.
+Funding will be disbursed incrementally upon the successful completion of each milestone, providing resources to support your progress while ensuring accountability and alignment with project objectives.

-For more comprehensive guidelines and specific requirements, please consult the bottom of our [ecosystem fund page](https://ecosystem.golem.network/).
 ---

 ### Have an Idea Outside of RFPs?